roytang/blog/content/replies/2011/05/c1sl2c4/index.md

 - AskReddit
 ---

-I'm sure I do.\n\nDo Americans realize how huge the rest of the world is though?
+I'm sure I do.

+Do Americans realize how huge the rest of the world is though?